Staninna/SpotiAFK/readme.md

     | USERNAME      | Your spotify username                    | USERNAME                                         | Your spotify username             |
     | PLAYLIST_NAME | The name of the playlist you want to use | PLAYLIST                                         | Your playlist name                |
     | SERVER_NAMES  | The names of devices you want to use     | ["SERVER-1", "SERVER-2", "SERVER-3", "SERVER-4"] | Python list with names of devices |

+    > **What is a "server"?**
+    >
+    > In this application, a "server" is any device (like your computer, phone, or smart speaker) that can play music from your Spotify account.
+    >
+    > You need to tell the script which device to use by editing the `SERVER_NAMES` list in `options.py`.
+To find the correct name for your device, open the Spotify app, click on the "Connect to a device" icon, and use the name you see there.
+    >
+    > **Hint:** A great way to use this is with a Raspberry Pi running `spotifyd`.
+This allows you to have a dedicated, low-power device to act as a "server" without needing speakers connected to it.

 4. Checks